Dancing on Ice 2020 confirmed contestant line-up

 Caprice Bourret

-Caprice confirmed she is the 12th and ultimate Dancing on Ice contestant through a video message on Lorraine.
-She advised viewers: “I’ve got some really big news.
+Caprice confirmed she is the 12th and ultimate Dancing on Ice contestant by way of a video message on Lorraine.
+She informed viewers: “I’ve got some really big news.
 I’m going to be on Dancing on Ice 2020!
 At the moment no nerves.
 I’m excited more than anything.”

 Partnered with: Hamish Gaman